andreros/playground/electron-json-placeholder-api-consumer/README.md

 ## Run Your Application

 To run your application, from the project directory run the command `gulp` or `gulp default`.
-The application will build and executed by Electron.
+The application will build and be executed by Electron.
 If all went well, a window with your application will open.

 ## Pack Your Application for Distribution